AbeJellinek/PDFData/README.md

 * `xmpcore/` contains the code for a modified version of Adobe's XMPCore library.

 The actual source code is in the `src/` folder of each module.

-## Setting Up a Build Environment

-1. Make sure you have the JDK installed.
-We're using JDK 8, and the code will not build on older versions.
-2. Download IntelliJ IDEA.
-The Community Edition has absolutely everything we'll need for this project.
-3. Clone this repository.
-4. In IntelliJ, go to File -> Open... and choose the build.gradle file in the cloned directory.

-You may need in IntelliJ to go to Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle and set "Gradle JVM" to the right JVM.
-If the list is empty, go to File -> Project Structure -> SDKs and add a new one.
-IntelliJ should find the right installation for you.